 Brussels, Tuesday, 10 December 2013.

-On International Human Rights Day, civil society networks Alop, Cifca, Grupo Sur, Oidhaco and Protection International urge the EU to make respect of human rights the guiding principle in its trade relations with Latin America.
+On International Human Rights Day, civil society networks Alop, Cifca, Grupo Sur, Oidhaco, and Protection International urge the EU to make respect for human rights the guiding principle in its trade relations with Latin America.

-The undersigned organisations believe that these trade agreements risk exacerbating social inequalities, as well as giving rise to the exploitation of natural resources.
-In Latin America, women and men who have peacefully spoken out against the situation, which often results in the violation of the economic, social, environmental and cultural rights of entire communities face threats, physical assaults, arbitrary detentions, assassinations and forced displacements from authorities and non-state actors.
+The undersigned organizations believe that these trade agreements risk exacerbating social inequalities, as well as giving rise to the exploitation of natural resources.
+In Latin America, women and men who have peacefully spoken out against the situation, which often results in the violation of the economic, social, environmental, and cultural rights of entire communities face threats, physical assaults, arbitrary detentions, assassinations, and forced displacements from authorities and non-state actors.

-Moreover, the organisations share the appeal of UN Special Rapporteur on the Right to Food, Olivier de Schutter, who in his closing remarks to the 15th EU-NGO Forum on Human Rights held in Brussels, 5-6 December, stressed the need for the EU to “practice what it preaches in order to enhance its credibility” at home and abroad.
+Moreover, the organizations share the appeal of UN Special Rapporteur on the Right to Food, Olivier de Schutter, who in his closing remarks to the 15th EU-NGO Forum on Human Rights held in Brussels, 5-6 December, stressed the need for the EU to “practice what it preaches to enhance its credibility” at home and abroad.

 The statement signed by: